Ghulam (film): Production

+Initially, Mahesh Bhatt was to direct the film.
+He had previously directed Aamir Khan in Dil Hai Ke Manta Nahin (1991) and Hum Hain Rahi Pyar Ke (1993).
+However, following a disagreement with Khan, Mahesh Bhatt stepped down as director and Vikram Bhatt took over.

 Filming for Ghulam began in June 1997.
 By mid-August, a week-long schedule at a specially erected set at Film City in Mumbai was completed.

 Dubbing

 Rani Mukerji's voice was dubbed by Mona Shetty, who had a much more high-pitched voice.
 When asked if the director's decision to not use her voice in the film affected her, she said that her voice was dubbed as it "did not suit the character".

 Stunts

 A sequence in the film shows Aamir running on a rail track towards an oncoming train, which misses him by a few feet as he jumps off the tracks.
 1.3 seconds was the only difference between Aamir and the train.
 This stunt was actually performed by Aamir himself.
-At the 44th Filmfare Awards, it won the Best Scene of the Year award, but Aamir later criticized himself for taking such an unnecessary risk.Editor Waman Bhonsle's work in this scene is considered among the best in Hindi cinema to date.
+At the 44th Filmfare Awards, it won the Best Scene of the Year award, but Aamir later criticized himself for taking such an unnecessary risk.
+Editor Waman Bhonsle's work in this scene is considered among the best in Hindi cinema to date.